-Component #2 - The Cover Material -- Without carbon-based cover materials, the humanure toilet system will not work.
+Component #2 - The Cover Material -- Without carbon-based cover materials, the humanure toilet will not work.
 These materials cover the contents inside the toilets as well as the contents of the compost piles.
 Enough cover material is needed to totally and effectively eliminate odor and/or flies.
 The correct amount of cover material can be gauged by simply smelling the toilets or the compost piles.
 If there is any offensive odor, more cover materials must be used.
-Likewise, if flies can be seen accessing the contents of the toilet or the compost pile, more cover material, or more appropriate materials, must be used.
+Likewise, if flies can be seen accessing the contents of the toilet or the compost pile, more cover material must be used.

 The cover materials must originate from "carbon based" plant cellulose material in order to promote thermophilic composting.
 One of the most widely used cover materials, for example, is sawdust from trees.
 Another is peat moss.
 Rice hulls seem to be popular where available.
 Cover materials can be any somewhat dry plant material ground into the correct consistency, such as from coco coir, paper products, cardboard, even junk mail.
 Availability of appropriate cover material is essential to the successful operation of a humanure toilet system.
 The cover material must not be too coarse.
 Wood chips, for example, are inappropriate -- even wood shavings are not ideal and can inhibit thermophilic composting due to the inaccessibility of the carbon to the compost microorganisms because the wood particles are too large.
-Wood ashes should never be used as a cover material, nor should lime (ground agricultural limestone).
-These materials inhibit microbial activity, whereas the humanure toilet system is designed to increase microbial activity, not to inhibit it.